 Jenny has been folding origami since she was a little girl and began designing fun, simple models for her “crafty friends” on YouTube in 2013.
 Her repertoire ranges from traditional origami stars to contemporary unicorns, cats, and cartoon characters.
-Her modular models sometimes require hundreds of sheets of paper!

-Jenny has collaborated with Good Housekeeping, ALADDIN Disney on Broadway, Post-it® Brand, Universal Pictures, Paper Source, and more.
-She has even taught origami to First Lady McCray!
+In the past, Jenny has collaborated with NASA, Good Housekeeping, Nickelodeon, Post-it® Brand, Universal Pictures, and more.
+She has even taught paper crafts to First Lady McCray!

 In 2015, she won first place in the Paper Crafts and Scrapbook Category in The Craftys, which celebrates the best in crafts and DIY, and judges on technical expertise, creative expression, and innovation.
 In 2016, she was chosen as a YouTube NextUp winner after being hand-picked to participate in the legendary program alongside some of the most promising creators on the platform.
-That year, she also co-authored Creative Origami & Beyond (Walter Foster Publishing).
+That year, she also co-authored Creative Origami & Beyond (Walter Foster Publishing), which is available in English and Swedish.
 In 2017, she was invited as a guest on The Rachael Ray Show to showcase napkin folding techniques for the holiday season.
 In 2018, she was featured as a YouTube Elite on CBS New York in “Studio to Stardom,” a behind-the-scenes segment of YouTube Space New York which aired after the Grammy Awards.
-In February 2018, she was invited back on The Rachael Ray Show for their pre-Valentine’s Day segment.
+In February 2018, she returned to The Rachael Ray Show for their pre-Valentine’s Day segment.

 For more crafty fun, visit the Origami Tree YouTube channel at YouTube.com/OrigamiTree.

 For donations, business inquires, collaborations, special requests, or bookings please send an e-mail to [email protected].